Leverkusen's trophy ambitions alive after comeback win over Frankfurt | DW | 12.01.2021

 Shaky start

-When Amin Younes scored the opener after six minutes, however, it could have signaled the beginning of a morale-sapping early exit.
+When Amin Younes scored the opener after six minutes, however, Leverkusen hadn't even found the can let alone the opener.
+An early exit was calling.

 The 27-year-old lost his markers all too easily as Frankfurt carved apart Leverkusen's defense.
 And in attack, the hosts weren't looking any sharper.

-Three lucky breaks brought them back in the game though, Andre Silva missed a one-on-on, Younes went down injured, and Leverkusen won a penalty thanks to a fortunate handball decision.
+Three lucky breaks brought them back in the game though, Andre Silva missed a one-on-one, Younes went down injured, and Leverkusen won a penalty thanks to a fortunate handball decision.

 Lucas Alario sent his effort straight and true to make it 1-1 on 27 minutes.
 The game had scuttled back and forth until then, but Younes' forced substitution hurt Frankfurt's flow.